716 Positions Filled Temporarily

 3. Security clearance requirements, if applicable;

-4. The employee’s ability to apply for other positions including lateral reassignment at the grade of the position to which temporarily promoted;
+4. The employee’s ability to apply for other positions, including lateral reassignment at the grade of the position to which temporarily promoted; and

-5. Reassignment to a comparable nonbargaining position at the end of the temporary promotion; and
+5. Reassignment to a comparable nonbargaining position at the end of the temporary promotion.

-6. That if prior to the termination of the temporary promotion the competitive area where the position is located undergoes a RIF, the employee’s rights are determined based on that position, not under the agreement he or she signed.
+If before the temporary promotion is terminated, the competitive area where the position is located undergoes a reduction in force (RIF), the employee’s rights are determined based on that position, not under the agreement that the employee signed.